Gavitr/appna-college/README.md

 # appna-college
-this is demo for apna college
+this is demo for apna college.